Steplab: Privacy Policy

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

-2.The data we collect about you
+2. The data we collect about you

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

-We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:
+We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows which may include data in textual and/or video/photographic form:

-• Identity Data includes first name, last name, or similar identifier, gender, race, date of birth, title, school role, subject taught, School Unique Reference Number, current and former places of work, name of current school and coaching data.
+• Identity Data includes first name, last name, or similar identifier, gender, date of birth, title, school role, subject taught, School Unique Reference Number, current and former places of work, name of current school and coaching data.

 • Contact Data includes your email address and telephone number.